avgrad/pyrodux/README.md

 ## What can it do?

 - Authentication with E-Mail and Password (Login, Logout, Signup)
-- retrieve data from collections and custom queries
+- retrieve data from collections and custom queries (also subscribe for changes)
 - add/update/delete data from collections and custom queries

 ## How to use